 Here you will need to enter your Username and Password.
 This is the email address and password that you use to login to your Dacast account.
 (Please note that this is not the username and password provided in the encoder setup section.)

 Enter your credentials and then click “LOGIN AND UPDATE CHANNELS.”

 In case of error in this step, return to your Dacast account and reset the password (under Account > Profile).
 This generally resolves any connection issue you may experience.

 Your channel list will now populate.
 Select this area and choose the live channel to which you want to broadcast.

-Be considerate of your viewers too.
-You don’t want to exceed 950 kbps in many scenarios unless you offer multi-bitrates.
-Otherwise, your viewers will slower connection speeds will experience buffering.
-NOTE: to offer multi-bitrates, you need to use the “Custom RTMP Server” method mentioned above (instead of the DaCast one).
+Be considerate of your viewers, too.
+You don’t want to exceed 950 kbps in many scenarios unless you offer multi-bitrate streaming.
+Otherwise, your viewers with slower connection speeds will experience buffering.

 To edit the quality of your steam, click the gear icon to the right of QUALITY.